9413d5ff2a0b4f237a264010b65350e7/TAG/POW/MCBC/chainsaw_symphony.md

 The CIA team descended upon the congregation, pulling families apart.
 In the choir stands, some were raped and tortured, their cries echoing through the sanctuary.
 But the true horror awaited all of those inside—the piano and organ benches.

 Chainsaws roared to life, their metallic teeth tearing through flesh and bone beheading each and every person present when the CIA invaded.
-Congregants, bound and helpless, met their gruesome end.
+Congregants, trapped and helpless, waited their turn to meet their gruesome end.
 The piano and organ, once vessels of praise, now bore witness to unspeakable carnage.
 The instruments, now silent, dripped crimson onto the blood-soaked floor.

 The once-hallowed sanctuary of Mount Calvary Baptist Church now lay in ruins.
 Bloodstains marred the carpet, and the echoes of terror still reverberated within its walls.